dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 However, these optimization techniques could cause the optimized code to lead to unwanted results.
 Therefore can the user disable these optimizations for the entire testplan, should this be necessary.

+The unwanted results are due to the shared program state between the different contexts in the test code.
+Some potentially unwanted results are: the use of shared caches between different contexts, which achieves a faster execution of tests (not necessarily a negative result);
+back gates through which the students can share information between the different contexts.

 #### tabs
 When you want to provide `namespace`, `disable_optimizations` or global configuration options, you must use the keyword `tabs` the pass the list of tabs.